 In addition, during the trademark registration process, we may receive Office Actions from the USPTO or from comparable agencies in foreign jurisdictions objecting to the registration of our trademark.
 In the USPTO and in comparable agencies in many foreign jurisdictions, third parties are also given an opportunity to oppose pending trademark applications and/or to seek the cancellation of registered trademarks.
 For example, in November 2019, Novartis AG filed actions in the U.S. and European Union trademark offices opposing our applications to register KYMERA and KYMERA THERAPEUTICS for pharmaceuticals and drug development services on the basis of its rights in the KYMRIAH mark.
 If successful, these oppositions could prevent us from obtaining trademark registrations for our company name and from enforcing certain rights under trademark law.
 Although we will be given an opportunity to respond to those objections, we may be unable to overcome them.
 Opposition or cancellation proceedings may be filed against future trademark applications or registrations, and our trademark applications or registrations may not survive such proceedings.
 In the United States, trademark registration is discretionary rather than mandatory.
 Therefore, we believe we would be able to use and enforce our trademark and trade name without impediment in the United States even in the event that registration is unsuccessful.
 In the European Union, unregistered marks are not protected against third party infringement under EU law, though they enjoy some protection under the national law of a minority of the member countries.
-Accordingly, if we are unable to obtain registrations of our KYMERA trademarks and trade names in the European Union, we may not be able to enforce our mark as effectively in that jurisdiction and our business could be affected by third party infringement.
-If we are otherwise unable to obtain registrations of our trademarks and trade names, we may not be able to compete effectively and our business may be adversely affecte
+Accordingly, if we are unable to obtain registrations of our KYMERA and trade names in the European Union, we may not be able to obtain registrations of our trademarks and trade names, we may not be able to compete effectively and our business may be adversely affected.